Mixtures of g-priors in Generalized Linear Models: -Priors in Generalized Linear Models

 where $a(\cdot), b(\cdot)$ and $c(\cdot, \cdot)$ are specific functions that determine the distribution.
 The mean and variance for each observation $Y_i$ can be written as $\mathbb{E}(Y_i) = b^{\prime}(\theta_i)$ and $\mathbb{V}(Y_i) =a(\phi_0) b^{\prime\prime}(\theta_i)$, respectively, where $b^{\prime}(\cdot)$ and $b^{\prime\prime}(\cdot)$ are the first and second derivatives of $b(\cdot)$.
 In \eqref{eq:likelihood}, $Y_1, \ldots, Y_n$ are independent but not identically distributed, as their corresponding canonical parameters $\theta_1, \ldots, \theta_n$ are linked with the predictors via $\theta_i = \theta(\eta_{\MM, i})$, where $\eta_{\MM, i}$ is the $i$-th entry of the linear predictor

 under model $\MM$, providing the ``linear model''.
-Under this parameterization the canonical link corresponds to the identity function for $\theta(\cdot)$.
+Under this parameterization, the canonical link corresponds to the identity function for $\theta(\cdot)$.

-To begin, we will assume that the scale parameter $a(\phi_0) = \phi_0/w$ with fixed $\phi_0$ and $w$, a known weight that may vary with the observation.
+To begin, we will assume that the scale parameters are fixed, with $a(\phi_0) = \phi_0/w_i$ with known $\phi_0$ and $w_i$, a weight that may vary with the observation.
 This includes popular GLMs such as binary and Binomial regression, Poisson regression, and heteroscedastic normal linear model with known variances.
 Later in Section \ref{section:mix_g}, we will relax the assumption of known $\phi_0$ to illustrate the connections between the prior distributions developed here and existing mixtures of $g$-priors in normal linear models with unknown precision $\phi_0 = 1/\sigma^2$, and extend results to consider GLMs with over-dispersion.

 Unless specified otherwise, we assume that the design matrix $\X$ under the full model has full column rank $p$ and the column space $C(\X)$ does not contain $\mathbf{1}_n$.
 Furthermore, we assume that the true model, $\MT$, is included in the $2^p$ models under consideration.
 Under $\MT$, true values of the intercept and regression coefficients are denoted by $\alpha_{\MT}^*, \b_{\MT}^*$.
 For a model $\MM$, if $\X_\MM$ contains all columns of $\X_\MT$ (including the case that $\MM = \MT$), we say $\MM \supset \MT$, otherwise, $\MM \not \supset \MT$.
 The MLEs $\hat{\alpha}_\MM, \hat{\b}_\MM$ are assumed to exist and are unique.
 Under standard regularity conditions provided in the supplementary materials Appendix \ref{section:assumptions}, MLEs are consistent and asymptotically normal.
-In Section \ref{sec:no_MLE} we will relax the conditions to consider non-full rank design matrices and data separation problems in binary regressions.
+In Section \ref{sec:no_MLE} we will relax the conditions to consider non-full rank design matrices.